Block-Logic/bl-rails-template/README.md

 - Perform a 'find all' to look for 'bl_rails_template' mentions.
 Modify those values as needed.
 - You will also need to go through the views to remove/change some of the current boiler plate, logo, etc.
 - This template is configured for the free version of Sidekiq.
 Review the Gemfile and config/routes.rb files if you are using Sidekiq Pro.
 - Change the name of the application in `config/application.rb`.
-Change FMAdataTemplate to something meaningful.
+Change BlRailsTemplate to something meaningful.

 NOTE: If you find other files that need to be touched after creating a new project please come back here and update the documentation!

 ## Configuration and installation

-### Tailwind

-In order to use Tailwind make sure to run `bundle exec rails assets:precompile`.
-For development environment use `./bin/dev` instead of `rails s` for running the app.
-It runs both puma and tailwind that detects changes to css.

 ### Credentials

-See Keybase for master.key for this project.
+See Keybase for master.key and development.key for this project.
-To generate credentials, run:
+To edit credentials, run:
-  - in vim use `EDITOR=editor_of_your_choice rails credentials:edit`
+  - `EDITOR=editor_of_your_choice rails credentials:edit -e development`
-Enter your keys, save and exit.
-See config/credentials.example.yml for examples.

 Set up locking strategy during configuration (https://github.com/plataformatec/devise/wiki/How-To:-Add-:lockable-to-Users).

-### Gems

-Run `bundle install` command to install Rails and all other Gem dependencies.

-### Database creation
+### Database

-MySQL 8 is the recommended version to run on your machine.
-Once you have MySQL running, run:
+This project uses MySQL as a database.
+Recommended version is v8.
+Once you have MySQL installed and running, run:
-  `cp config/database.example.yml config/database.yml`
+  `cp config/database.yml.sample config/database.yml`
 and configure your config/database.yml to your machine's MySQL configuration.
 Minor edits should only be necessary.

-Run rake db:setup to create and migrate the database from schema (db/schema.rb).

 ### Attribute Encryption
 Attribute encryption on models is required for any attribute that contains personal information or other sensitive data.
 The default solution is the attr_encrypted gem.

+### Gems

+Once you have all configuration files and credential keys in place, run `./bin/setup` to install Rails and all other dependencies.

+### Tailwind
+In development, run your application with `./bin/dev` script, that will run rails server on default port 3000 with `bin/rails server -p 3000` and will compile the assets on the fly with `bin/rails tailwindcss:watch`.

 ## Other dependencies